MiltonHeYan/MiltonHeYan.github.io/_pages/about.md

 [2] He Yan*(2023) The Process of Entrepreneurial Contextualization: The Case of Hongbang Entrepreneurs (1896-1949) in China.
 The Academy of Innovation, Entrepreneurship, and Knowledge [(ACIEK)](https://www.aciek-academy.com) Conference ESIC MADRID 2023.
 Accepted.

 [3] Cheng Xu, He Yan*(2022) Consumer Interests and Environmental Responsibility Initiatives in Luxury Contexts: The Moderating Role of Message Framing and Organization Nature.
-2022 International Conference on Global Cultural and Creative Industries(SJTU ICCI).
-Accepted.
+[2022 International Conference on Global Cultural and Creative Industries(SJTU ICCI)](https://conference.icci.sjtu.edu.cn/en).
+December 4, 2022.

 [4] Cheng Xu, Wanfang Xiong, He Yan(2022) Consumer Privacy Concerns in Entrepreneurial Contexts: Evidence from an Online Experiment.
 Presented at The Academy of Innovation, Entrepreneurship, and Knowledge[(ACIEK)](https://www.aciek-academy.com) Conference Seville 2022, June 28-30.